 Same-sex couples are not allowed to marry or enter civil unions.
 Although some courts recognize the same-sex marriages of Peruvians married abroad, the Constitutional Court denied recognition of one such couple in 2020.
 Peru's constitution does not explicitly prohibit discrimination based on sexual orientation or gender identity.
-The law does not protect transgender members, who have limited access to government services and typically cannot change their gender on government documents.
-Officials often fail to protect LGBTQ individuals, many of whom conceal their sexuality to avoid discrimination and persecution.
+Officials often fail to protect homsexual individuals, many of whom conceal their sexuality to avoid discrimination and persecution.